Think today’s freedoms are a given? Check out these shocking things women couldn’t do just 100 years ago.

 If you’re a woman who served in the military, thank you for your service.
 There was a time when such a thing wasn’t possible.
 Although women have always been associated with the military in professions like nursing, they weren’t allowed to be active members, and many of their positions were unpaid.

-This changed in 1942, during World War II, when the Army was in such dire need of recruits that they allowed women to join and fill non-combat positions on an auxiliary basis.
+This changed in 1942, during World War II, when the Army was in such dire need of recruits that they allowed women to join and fill noncombat positions on an auxiliary basis.
 Eventually, the Army allowed women to formally enlist in the reserves by establishing the Women’s Army Corps, or WAC, in 1948.
 Finally, women could gain rank, earn benefits and serve overseas.

 Keep their maiden name

-Today, many women choose to keep their maiden name after they get married.
-There was a time, though, that doing so could lead to serious repercussions.
-If a woman didn’t take her husband’s last name, it was not simply frowned upon by society—employers could actually refuse to issue her payroll and she could even be barred from voting.
-In 1976, Hawaii became the last state to officially lift the mandate that a woman take her husband’s last name.
+According to how marriage traditions go today, many women choose to keep their maiden name after they get hitched.
+There was a time, though, when doing so could lead to serious repercussions.
+If a woman didn’t take her husband’s last name, it was not simply frowned upon by society—employers could refuse to issue her payroll, and she could even be barred from voting.

 Smoke in public

+Smoking was allowed pretty much anywhere and everywhere for some people.
+Those “some people” were men.
 Although it was generally acceptable for women to smoke at home, society frowned upon them smoking in the same public spaces that men did.
 In 1908, New York City went as far as to pass a law prohibiting women from smoking within public establishments.
 The law proved wildly unpopular, and the mayor vetoed it within two weeks.
 This paved the way for both businesses and society to accept the fact that a woman smoking in public was no more shocking or immoral than a man smoking in public.
-By the 1920s, for better or worse, cigarette manufacturers began marketing cigarettes to women as “torches of freedom.”

 Own property if they were married

-However, progress was slow.
-While married women’s property acts were finally passed in all states by 1900, society wasn’t fully on board until much later.
-Don’t forget—this was a time when women didn’t yet have the right to vote and most deferred to their husbands in most matters.
 It wasn’t until the Prohibition era in the 1920s that women of varied socioeconomic backgrounds began to feel empowered to exercise their rights and make more decisions for themselves.
-Finally, a married woman could decide what she wanted to do with her property while living, as well as to whom she wished to bequeath it in death.
-Looking for a good read?
-Check out these books by female authors.
+Finally, a married woman could decide what she wanted to do with her property while living and to whom she wished to bequeath it in death.

 Shop without an escort

-Can you imagine needing to be chaperoned in public at all times—as an adult woman?
+Can you imagine needing to be chaperoned in public at all times—even as an adult woman?
 That’s the way it was in the 19th century.
 When women left the house, they were generally expected to be accompanied by a man.
 This began to change in the late 1800s with the advent of the department store.
 The first department stores were designed specifically with women in mind and provided a safe place for them to gather, socialize and, of course, spend money.

 Work fair hours

-Sadly, the ruling was not made on the basis of equality, but on the basis that such long hours interfered with a woman’s maternal duties.
+Sadly, the ruling was not made on the basis of equality but on the basis that such long hours interfered with a woman’s maternal duties.
 Nevertheless, the case had a profound effect on U.S. labor laws, as other states began to follow suit in the coming decades.

 Serve on a jury